Gomphrena haageana 'Strawberry'

 Gomphrena 'Strawberry' Care

-Plant outdoors after all danger of frost when nights are consistently above ~50°F. Choose a sunny site with well-draining soil; gomphrena thrives in heat and tolerates brief dry spells once established.
+Plant outdoors after all danger of frost once temperatures are consistently warm.
+Choose a site in full sun with well-drained soil.

 Size

-Our Gomphrena haageana 'Strawberry' plants ship in healthy, greenhouse-grade pots and arrive ready to grow.
-For current sizing and availability, please contact us.
+Plants ship in healthy, greenhouse-grade grow pots and are actively growing at the time of shipment.
+For current sizing details, please contact us.

 Additional Information

-Is Gomphrena 'Strawberry' a perennial or an annual?
+Is Gomphrena 'Strawberry' grown as a perennial or annual?

 Is it good for cut and dried arrangements?